canonical/data-science-stack/docs/how-to/enable-gpu.rst

 MicroK8s is leveraging the `NVIDIA Operator`_ for setting up and configuring the NVIDIA runtime.
-The NVIDIA Operator also installs the NVIDIA drivers, if they are not present already on the host machine.
+The NVIDIA Operator also installs the NVIDIA drivers, if they are not present already on your machine.

 To enable the NVIDIA runtimes on MicroK8s, run the following command: